What Lights Should I Buy?

 Okay, so obviously, this is a LOT.
 If you haven’t taken into consideration all of these different variables before, we can help!
 At Learn Stage Lighting GEAR, you can contact us with some information about your needs and we’ll reply back with our recommendations at your personalized price!

-I truly hope that at the end of the day you purchase the right lights for your needs.
+I truly hope that at the end of the day you purchase the right lights for your needs and if you're in the US, we would LOVE to earn your business!
 While this guide isn’t my typical “nuts and bolts” how-to guide, I hope it’s got you thinking…and more importantly, I hope it’s given you some insight as to what you should look for in your next lighting purchase!

 HOW TO BEGIN WITH LIGHTING